 - 1. Grip the handrail with one hand. - 2.
-Hold the walker sideways with your other hand, so that the opening faces toward you. - 3.
-Place your walker so that 2 of the walker legs are on the step you are on and 2 are on the next step.
+Hold the walker sideways with your other hand, so that the opening faces toward you. - Tip for Curbs and Stairs: Up with the good leg and down with the bad. - 3.
+Place your walker so that 2 of the walker legs are on the step you are on and 2 are on the next step. - 4.
+To step up: lead with your stronger leg.
+Follow with the surgical leg, so that you are taking one step at a time.
+Hold onto the front handgrip.